ietf-wg-ntp/Roughtime-interop-code/README.md

 This project aims to look at interop between Roughtime clients and servers, providing the means to run both against each other.

+The project is named after a plummet, a component of portable sundials which verify that it's positioned horizontally level.

 ## Development and Setup

 All implementations are provided as git submodules, you'll need to clone this